yeswzc/cnsTumorMNN/README.md

 # cnsTumorMNN
 * Query nearest neighbors in 'Capper et al..
 Nature.
 2018' for central nervous tumors.
-Meanwhile, umap, tsne will also be plotted.
+Meanwhile, a KNN classification with calibrated score, umap, tsne will also be plotted.

 * R/3.6 is suggested.